mariovns/tutorials/economics/books/financial-statements/Chapter-1.md

 ## Contextual Definition
 For US, FASB (Financial Accounting Standards Board) makes these rules & termed as GAAP(Generally Accepted Accounting Principles).
 FASB is made up of CPAs (Certified Public Accountants).
 Made up of 12 principles.

-For India, MCA(Ministry of Corporate Affairs) makes these rules & term it as Indian GAAP.
+For India, ICAI (Institute of Chartered Accountants of India) makes these rules & term it as Indian GAAP.
 Made up of 10 principles.
 However IFRS(International Financial Reporting Standards) is also prevalent which is prepared by IASB(International Accounting Standards Board).
 Made up of [17 principles](http://www.ifrs.org/issued-standards/list-of-standards/)

 ## GAAP